 Football is a very popular sport at Auckland Grammar School and students are keen to participate in the sport at both a competitive and social level.
-The opportunity to play against teams from other schools is an exciting opportunity for our students to develop their collaborative skills outside of the classroom, and make new friends on the way.
+The opportunity to play against teams from other schools is an exciting opportunity for our students to develop their collaborative skills outside of the classroom, and make new friends with students from other form groups along the way.

-At Auckland Grammar, the top teams such as the 1st XI and the A grade sides have seen unmatched success in our long history.
-The school has seen many students go on to play the sport at a professional level, and this is something we are keen to continue doing.
+At Auckland Grammar, the top teams such as the 1st XI and the A grade sides have seen great success in the School's long history.
+Many students have gone on to play at a professional level and for the all whites, such as our 1st XI coach and Director of Football, Kris Bright, and this is a trait we are keen to continue seeing.

 Over the course of the season teams compete various annual exchanges with other high schools, regional competitions and national competitions.

 Please find below some information and answers to frequently asked questions.

 What football teams are available at each year level?

 - Form 3: 13A1, 13A2 and 13B1 (11-aside).
 Form 3 Social football (7-aside).